Tur\'{a}n's inequality, nonnegative linearization and amenability properties for associated symmetric Pollaczek polynomials: Introduction

-are all nonnegative.
-As a consequence of Favard's theorem and well-known uniqueness results from the theory of orthogonal polynomials \cite{Ch78}, $(P_n(x))_{n\in\mathbb{N}_0}$ is orthogonal w.r.t. a unique probability (Borel) measure $\mu$ on $\mathbb{R}$ with $|\mathsf{supp}\;\mu|=\infty$.
-It is also well-known that the zeros of the polynomials are located in the interior of the convex hull of $\mathsf{supp}\;\mu$ \cite{Ch78}; moreover, one obviously has the normalization $P_n(1)=1\;(n\in\mathbb{N}_0)$.
-Hence, one has $g(m,n;|m-n|),g(m,n;m+n)\neq0$ and $g(m,n;k)=0$ for $k<|m-n|$ due to orthogonality \cite{La05} (so the summation in \eqref{eq:productlinear} in fact starts with $k=|m-n|$).
-Another obvious consequence is that $\sum_{k=|m-n|}^{m+n}g(m,n;k)=1$.
-Defining a convolution which maps $\mathbb{N}_0\times\mathbb{N}_0$ into the convex hull of the Dirac functions on $\mathbb{N}_0$ via $(m,n)\mapsto\sum_{k=|m-n|}^{m+n}g(m,n;k)\delta_k$, and defining an involution on $\mathbb{N}_0$ by the identity, $(P_n(x))_{n\in\mathbb{N}_0}$ induces a commutative discrete hypergroup with unit element $0$ on the nonnegative integers.\footnote{As usual, $\delta$ with a subscript means a corresponding Dirac function.} Such hypergroups were introduced by Lasser \cite{La83} and are called `polynomial hypergroups' on $\mathbb{N}_0$.
-They are generally very different from groups or semigroups, and the individual behavior strongly depends on the underlying sequence $(P_n(x))_{n\in\mathbb{N}_0}$---nevertheless, many concepts of harmonic analysis take a rather unified and concrete form, which makes these objects located at a fruitful crossing point between the theory of orthogonal polynomials and special functions, on the one hand, and functional and harmonic analysis and the theory of Banach algebras, on the other hand.
-In the following, we briefly recall some basics and, if not stated otherwise, refer to \cite{La83,La05}.\\
+and defining an involution $\mathbb{N}_0\rightarrow\mathbb{N}_0$ by the identity, one obtains a commutative discrete hypergroup with unit element $0$ on the nonnegative integers (induced by $(P_n(x))_{n\in\mathbb{N}_0}$).\footnote{As usual, $\delta$ with a subscript means the corresponding Dirac function.} Such hypergroups were introduced by Lasser \cite{La83} and are called polynomial hypergroups on $\mathbb{N}_0$.
+They are generally very different from groups or semigroups, and the individual behavior strongly depends on the underlying sequence $(P_n(x))_{n\in\mathbb{N}_0}$ (there is an abundance of examples).
+Nevertheless, many concepts of harmonic analysis take a rather unified and concrete form, which makes these objects located at a fruitful crossing point between the theory of orthogonal polynomials and special functions, on the one hand, and functional and harmonic analysis and the theory of Banach algebras, on the other hand.\\